WheelerLab/px_his_chol/README.md

 * *23_split_haplotype_file.py: MOSAIC input with all haplotypes is too large, so this program chunks the ~24k haplotypes into 12 equal chunks for an easier time on the memory

 * 24_BIMBAM_to_PX_dosages.py: converts from BIMBAM format (comma delimited) to PrediXcan dosage format

+* 25_RFMix_loc_anc.py: translates HAPI-UR and RFMix output into GEMMA-style input dosages to be used in 22_GEMMA_wrapper_admixture_mapping.py

 *depreciated and not used for final analysis